opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 1. Enabling segment replication for an existing index requires [reindexing](https://github.com/opensearch-project/OpenSearch/issues/3685).
 1. Rolling upgrades are not currently supported.
 Full cluster restarts are required when upgrading indexes using segment replication.
 See [Issue 3881](https://github.com/opensearch-project/OpenSearch/issues/3881).
 1. [Cross-cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
-1. Increased network congestion on primary shards.
+1. Segment replication leads to increased network congestion on primary shards.
 See [Issue - Optimize network bandwidth on primary shards](https://github.com/opensearch-project/OpenSearch/issues/4245).
-1. Integration with remote-backed storage as the source of replication is [currently unsupported](https://github.com/opensearch-project/OpenSearch/issues/4448).
+1. Integration with remote-backed storage as the source of replication is [currently not supported](https://github.com/opensearch-project/OpenSearch/issues/4448).
 1. Read-after-write guarantees: The `wait_until` refresh policy is not compatible with segment replication.
 If you use the `wait_until` refresh policy while ingesting documents, you'll get a response only after the primary node has refreshed and made those documents searchable.
 Replica shards will respond only after having written to their local translog.
 We are exploring other mechanisms for providing read-after-write guarantees.
 For more information, see the corresponding [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6046).
 1. System indexes will continue to use document replication internally until read-after-write guarantees are available.
 In this case, document replication does not hinder the overall performance because there are few system indexes.